 Other options where your audience might be found include online magazines, blogs, or specialist forums.

-Learn more about social sharing in our article on promoting the content to the prospects you haven't met yet.
+Learn more about promoting the content to the prospects you haven't met yet.

-In essence, content is about communicating with your prospects by providing useful and relevant content, which attracts them and helps convert them into customers.
+Content strategy is about communicating to prospects by providing useful and relevant articles and videos that attract them to your site and convert them into customers you can really help.

 When you provide useful information through content, trust is built — which in turn informs their purchasing decisions, especially when you consider the fundamental role content plays today across marketing, sales, and service delivery.